abourget/video-automation/README.md

 ==========================================

-This little project does only one simple thing: it generates a series of videos based on a `data.yaml` (list of data objects) and a `template.html`, rendering each as MP4 files (using ffmpeg) from the moment an element `.capture` is displayed, until it is hidden.
+This little project does only one simple thing: it generates a series of videos based on some data in `.yaml` files and a `template.html`, rendering each as MP4 files (using ffmpeg) from the moment an element `.capture` is displayed, until it is hidden.

 My primary goal was to create dynamic videos to introduce speakers in the video recording of the sessions at Golang Montréal meetups